• Skip to primary navigation

 For any content issues please Contact Us.

-Seizures are relatively common in children with cerebral palsy, but it’s important to note that not all children will experience them.
-Those who do may have different types of seizures ranging from mild to severe.
+Seizures are fairly common in children with cerebral palsy.
+Those who do may have different types of seizures, ranging from mild to severe.
 It is essential to recognize the signs of a seizure and know how to keep a child safe until it ends.

 What Are Seizures?